cliffc2/jormungandr-setup/README.md

 curl http://127.0.0.1:3100/api/v0/node/stats
 ```

 > Now we can make keys with this script here  https://github.com/input-output-hk/jormungandr-qa/tree/master/scripts

 ```
 createAddress.sh account
 ```

-# Create your account, keys, and address for Daedulus (from scratch)
+# Create your secret keys, public and address account for Daedulus (from scratch)

 >To be recognized by Daedalus and Yoroi you need to get a secret key from the cardano-wallet https://github.com/input-output-hk/cardano-wallet/wiki/Wallet-command-line-interface
 ```